 “What happens is that the parties are basically returned to their position pre-contract—with an exception being compensation for work performed to that point, for reimbursement of expenses incurred at that point,” Epstein says.
 “Most of the work is going to be taking place at the time of the event.
 And so most of the contracts for that work will not require performance because of the force majeure event, nor will it require a payment for the performance that did not occur.”
 In other words, artists and vendors wouldn’t be paid except for work or expenses from before the festival was canceled."

 CLICK HERE to read the complete article!

-Timothy Liam EPSTEIN and industry experts joined forces at this year’s IEBA Conference in Santa Barbra, CA, extending their professional insight with regards to allocation of risk and transferring risk through insurance.
+Timothy Liam EPSTEIN and industry experts joined forces at this year’s IEBA Conference in Nashville, TN, extending their professional insight with regards to how redlines impact bottom lines.

 CLICK HERE to read an article on IEBA Day 2 Recap on Pollstar’s website!